 Sign In Forgot Password

-Rabovsky Relidious School - Upper School
+Rabovsky Religious School - Upper School

-Welcome to Upper School at Congregation B’nai Tzedek!
+Welcome to Upper School

 The Upper School at CBT is much more than sitting in a classroom and having class - it’s an entire experience designed specifically to create community between the students and connect them to the larger congregation and Jewish population of both the United States and around the world.